moby/moby/docs/sources/installation/rhel.md

 You will need **64 bit** [RHEL 6.6](https://access.redhat.com/site/articles/3078#RHEL6) or later, with a RHEL 6 kernel version 2.6.32-504.16.2 or higher as this has specific kernel fixes to allow Docker to work.
+Related issues: [#9856](https://github.com/docker/docker/issues/9856).

 Docker is available for **RHEL6.6** on EPEL.
 Please note that this package is part of [Extra Packages for Enterprise Linux